middleware2018-PSS/BigData/README.md

 When writing plots descriptions we tried not only to explain the query, but also to make clear why we choose a particular visualization and how it can be related to other plots.

+## N.B.
+Due to the different implementation of calendar libraries in Java and Python (respectively: https://docs.python.org/2/library/datetime.html and https://docs.oracle.com/javase/7/docs/api/java/util/Calendar.html) the results of the queries 2,4,5,6 are slightly different.